 In the Contact us section, you can find all the mailboxes for inquiries and suggestions.

 Am I required to request an offer to every company within the catalogue?

-When a body calls for a second round tender so as to request offers to successful tenderers of the framework agreement:
+When a body launches a second public tender process to call for bids from the successful bidders of the framework agreement:

 Regarding NO-SARA contracts, what if I can't get offers from three companies?

 You must consult the instructions for framework contracts of the corresponding framework agreement or see the criteria to be applied.

 In those cases of aggregate demand, may I leave the group and purchase on an individual basis?